Performance improvement process

 Last reviewed on 06 February 2018

 Here at Co-op we want to make sure that our colleagues are treated fairly and consistently at all times.
 If we have any concerns about a colleague’s performance, we’ll follow the steps below to address the issue.
-All template letters and forms can be found on the Intranet.

 This process should be read along with the Performance improvement policy.

 Managers should raise any concerns they have about a colleague’s performance informally first - and should keep notes of what was discussed and agreed.
 If things are resolved, then managers shouldn’t keep these notes any longer.

 But if the colleague’s performance doesn’t improve to the standard required, we’ll start the formal Performance Improvement Process below.

 Managers should send the colleague a letter to invite them to a first Performance Improvement Meeting, giving them at least 48 hours’ notice (template letter PIP1, below).

 If the colleague wants to be accompanied to the meeting by a trade union rep or another colleague, they should arrange this and let the manager know before the meeting.
 There’s more information on the role of the workplace representative in the Guide to Workplace Representatives.

 At the meeting, we’ll give the colleague the opportunity to talk about their performance.
 Then we’ll discuss any performance improvements they need to make and also what support they might need.
 The manager will record this in a Performance Improvement Plan (template below) and give the colleague a copy.